-As we are forced into isolation, join us in carrying Jo’s banner of love, and championing her words, ‘We are far more united and have far more in common with each other than things that divide us’.
-Now more than ever, Britain needs to embrace, celebrate and find strength in its diversity.
+Join us in championing Jo’s words, ‘We are far more united and have far more in common than that which divides us’.
+Now more than ever, Britain needs to embrace, celebrate and find strength in what connects us.

 The More in Common project and exhibition are part of CultureLabs, receiving funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation.